 Multiple versions of MySQL server can exist on a single system.
 You can choose one or multiple versions.

-You probably also installed other helpful MySQL products like MySQL Workbench and MySQL Notifier on your system.
-Consider loading MySQL Workbench to check your new MySQL server connection, and MySQL Notifier Overview to view the connection's status.
-By default, these two programs automatically start after installing MySQL.
+You probably also installed other helpful MySQL products like MySQL Workbench on your system.
+Consider loading MySQL Workbench to check your new MySQL server connection.
+By default, this program automatically start after installing MySQL.

 This process also installs the MySQL Installer application on your system, and later you can use MySQL Installer to upgrade or reconfigure your MySQL products.